 Wood Casework Aesthetics

-It’s important for design professionals to adhere to AWI standards for aesthetics in cabinet casework for various reasons.
+It’s important for design professionals to adhere to the Architectural Woodwork Standards for aesthetics in cabinet casework for various reasons.

 - Design professionals’ drawings include the information necessary to create a better built product

 - The end result is more likely to meet or exceed client expectations

 - The three classifications of grades for casework (economy, custom, and premium) in the AWI standards mean you can ensure you’ll get the standard you have specified

 As Bob Borson says in his excellent blog, Life of an Architect:

 “I am a big fan of using and referencing AWI standards; it makes sure that the millwork shop that is pricing or building our cabinets knows exactly to which standard they will be held.”

 There are three categories of AWI casework which are based on the exterior exposed face:

 - Wood casework, with wood faces for a transparent or opaque finish

 - Decorative laminate casework, with HPDL or LPDL faces